NUCS349/coronavirus-2020/README.md

 Ideally, one should expand significantly on the code in this repository either through additional experiments on new tasks, thorough analysis and write-up of existing experiments, or interesting visualizations of the data combined with machine learning, or some combination of all of these.
+Feel free to pull in additional data, and to use the data sources included in this repo that are currently not in the experiments (the recovered csv, the death csv, the daily reports, and the situation reports).

 Thanks!